SigmaSam/Platformer-Game-JS/README.md

 ## Potential Features

-- Increasing dificulty with the score.
+- Increasing difficulty with the score.
 - New Skins for the Character.
 - Adding enemies.